MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 **_4._** We will wait for each other and won’t pressure anyone to work or study at a specific time.
 Some of us might have different priorities and other responsibilities.🤗

-**_5._** We will speak up when we do not understand the material and use our teammates as resources.🙋🏻
+**_5._** We will speak up when we do not understand the material and seek support from our teammates as resources.🙋🏻